daarnolducsd/ep5book/docs/09-week9.md

 So this displays our estimate of the intercept ($\hat{\beta}_0=1.346$) and slope coefficient ($\hat{\beta}_1=0.036$).
 The intercept tells us where the best fitted line intersects the vertical axis at $X=0$.
 In terms of our example, the best fitted line is equal to 1.346 at $Perot96_i=0$.
 Another way to interpret this is, hypothetically, if we had a county that cast zero votes for Perot in 1996, we would expect this county to cast 1.346 votes for Buchanan in 2000.

 Now onto interpreting $\hat{\beta}_1$: one additional vote for Perot in 1996 is associated with 0.035 more votes for Buchanan in 2000.
 You might be a little confused at the moment about why the slope coefficient seems so small.
 In the next section, we will discuss further how to interpret this regression, and in particular, how we can visualize its results.
-This will help us understand what our regression results imply in terms of figuring out whether something unsual is occuring in Palm Beach county.
+This will help us understand what our regression results imply in terms of figuring out whether something unusual is occurring in Palm Beach county.

 ## Plotting Regression Lines